errbotio/errbot/docs/user_guide/storage_development/index.rst

 Testing
 -------

-Those plugins are completely independent from Errbot itself, it should be easy to instanciate and test them externally.
+Those plugins are completely independent from Errbot itself, it should be easy to instantiate and test them externally.

 Example